kyuhyoung/CamVidImgSeq2ImgSeqCppPy/README.md

 # CamVidImgSeq2ImgSeqCppPy
-Save either Camera feed / Video file feed / Image sequence under a folder to Image sequence using C++ or Python
+Save either Camera feed / Video file feed / Image sequence as an Image sequence under a given directory using C++ or Python

 ## Build